rami3l/pacaptr/README.md

 This is an experimental port of [icy/pacapt] in Rust.

-~~We choose Golang for better readability, better testing, and hopefully without loss of portability.~~
+We choose Rust for better readability, better testing, and hopefully without loss of portability.

-I finally choose to go on with Rust instead of Golang.

 Now the implementations of different package managers are all placed in `./src/packmanager` folder, with names like `homebrew.rs`.